 Museums that use the toolkit will be eligible to:

-- Receive a report of trends across the field after submitting your institution’s data to ASTC;
+- Receive $500 after emailing your institution’s data to ASTC;

 - Join a nationwide peer network of science museums committed to gender equity through an ASTC Community of Practice;

 - Access the IF/THEN® Collection, a digital library of free photos and videos featuring inspiring women in STEM that ASTC members can use to increase their representation of women; and

 - Apply for IF/THEN® Grant funding by proposing a project that addresses gender equity in your museums.
 Only ASTC-member museums in the United States are eligible for grant funding.

 To be eligible to receive a $500 award, museums must:

 - Be current ASTC members based in the US

 - Complete an application

 - Collect a minimum of 100 data points (each depiction of a person in a video or photos is one data point) with at least 50 data points sourced from physical exhibits within the museum.

 - Hold at least one training session with your museum’s data collectors (all training materials are provided)